andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-b/6-5-1/readme.md

-# US 6.5.1 - Edit a Patient Profile
+# US 6.5.1 - Show a 3D Visualization of the Hospital Floor

 As a **healthcare staff member**, I want to see a 3D representation of the hospital/clinic floor.
 Its description shouls be imported from a **JSON (JavaScript Object Notation)** formatted file.
 The floor must consist of several surgical table.
 Each room must be enclosed by walls and include a door and a surgical table.
 There should be no representation of the ceiling.
 If a room is being used at any given time, a 3D model of a human body should be lying on the table.
 Models can either be created or imported.